kilpatty/ts-sdk/packages/dynamic-bonding-curve/docs.md

 ### createPool

-Creates a new pool with the configuration key.
+Creates a new pool with the config key.

 #### Function